pnp/blog/content/office-add-ins-community-call/2022-11-09/index.md

 * Please complete the [Office add-in developing experience survey](https://forms.office.com/r/wmzCgccbPa)

 ## Q&A (Question & Answers)
-**We'd also love an update on https://github.com/OfficeDev/office-js/issues/2955 - Outlook OWA UI has been updated for some users and there is no way for them to open add-ins in compose mode.
+**We'd also love an update on [GitHub issue](https://github.com/OfficeDev/office-js/issues/2955) - Outlook OWA UI has been updated for some users and there is no way for them to open add-ins in compose mode.
 Major issue.**

 We've assigned the issue to the Outlook team for further investigation.

 **Hi, anyone working on Outlook add-in - SSO with .Net Core - adding Authentication in Middleware. and adding redirect URI?
-This works in Outlook windows app but fails in Outlook from browser.**
+This works in Outlook on Windows but fails in Outlook on the web.**

 We usually debug SSO issues with the browser dev tools.
 If you haven't already, please submit a [GitHub issue](https://github.com/OfficeDev/office-js/issues), so that we can assist you further.